read CSV

-In this analysis we’ll try to measure the effect that this policy has had on the team in 2017.
+In this analysis we’ll try to measure the effect that it has had on the team over the past year.
 We use timetastic to schedule time off, and we’re lucky enough to have a nice report that shows how much time each team member has taken off.

 Data collection